ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ```

 Let's run this CMORizing script to see if the dataset is read correctly, and
 what kind of file is written out.
-Tere is a specific command available in the
+There is a specific command available in the
 ESMValTool to run the CMORizing scripts:

 ```bash